vivaria/edisonrul.ing/docs/source/cards/goldd-wu-lord-of-dark-world.md

-# GOLDD, WU-LORD OF DARK WORLD
+# Goldd, Wu-Lord Of Dark World

 Also see rulings for “Dark World Monsters”.